 6. Sugar, Balsamic Vinegar, Soy/Tamari Sauce (GF Option)

 Another tasty, dynamic combination that gives you the sour from the vinegar, the sweetness from the sugar, and the rich, umami flavor from the soy sauce.

 Swap out the soy for tamari for a gluten-free option.

 This is a great alternative because it was created for dressing or saturating both cooked and fresh ducks.
 Its tangy undertone cuts through the sweetness just the right amount so that one flavor is not overpowering the other.

 This juice is naturally sour, so make sure to add agave nectar or a simple syrup

 These come in a variety of flavors and are bittersweet, as the name suggests.

 Be sure to add a sweetener along, such as an orange liquor

 These famous little antioxidant powerhouses may be known mostly in the cocktail world for their use in Cosmopolitans, but don’t stop there!
-Their naturaly tart flavor makes them enjoyable with the most clear liquors.
+Their naturally tart flavor makes them enjoyable with the clearest liquors.

 How Can I Make My Own Fruit Nectar Substitute?